Lives in: Raunds NN9

 Choose A Doula!

-Every woman and birthing person should have a Doula, whether it comes in the form of supportive and knowledgeable women in your family, or friends who are able to provide you with encouragement, support and evidence-based materials to help you to decide what is best for your own body and baby.
-Bringing a Doula into your life will be incredibly rewarding and ensures that for every day that you will know each other: your Doula will promote feelings of pride and amazement in you, your body and what you are achieving by nurturing and birthing your baby into the world.
+Bringing a Doula into your life will be incredibly rewarding and ensures that for every day that you will know each other: your Doula will promote feelings of pride and amazement in yourself, your body and what you achieve in birth.